timescale/docs.timescale.com-content/using-timescaledb/compression.md

 #### Out-of-order data and compression [](out_of_order_data_compression)

-Depending on the boundaries set for your chunks and the likelihood that your use case will produce out-of=order data, you may want to delay chunk compression to minimize the risk of needing to decompress chunks to add data.
+Depending on the boundaries set for your chunks and the likelihood that your use case will produce out-of-order data, you may want to delay chunk compression to minimize the risk of needing to decompress chunks to add data.
 This will be different for each use case, but remember to be mindful of out-of-order data.
 Consider when you have typically seen out-of-order data in the past when deciding when to start